shiafrahman/Employee_Management_System/README.md

 Instructions
 ==============================================
-I provide the query for making tables and Views , Indexing in the File
+I provide the query for making tables and Views , Indexing in the File DataBasescript.txt.
+Here you you get the querys for my project.
+You can create a Database and then execute the query and then change the connection string and run the project.

+Please feel free to contact me if you face any problem to run the project.
+Thank You.